Anoka, Minnesota: Education

 Higher education institutions in Anoka include Anoka Technical College.
 One of the two main Anoka-Ramsey Community College campuses is in neighboring Coon Rapids.

 Most Anoka elementary and secondary students attend schools in Anoka-Hennepin School District 11.
 District 11 secondary schools in Anoka are Anoka High School and Secondary Technical Education Program or S.T.E.P.
 High School.
-The Middle School is Anoka Middle School for the Arts, formerly known as Fred Moore Middle School for the Performing Arts.
-Anoka Middle School for the Arts has two campuses: Fred Moore Campus (formerly Fred Moore Middle School for the Performing Arts), and Washington Campus (formerly Washington Elementary School).
-The District 11 elementary schools in Anoka are Franklin Elementary School, Lincoln Elementary School, and Wilson Elementary School.
-District 11 is the largest school district in the state of Minnesota and includes parts of twelve other municipalities besides Anoka.
-Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute, or students come from places such as Brooklyn Park under the NWISD Magnet Program.
+The middle school is Anoka Middle School for the Arts, formerly known as Fred Moore Middle School for the Performing Arts.
+It has two campuses: Fred Moore Campus (formerly Fred Moore Middle School for the Performing Arts), and Washington Campus (formerly Washington Elementary School).
+Anoka's District 11 elementary schools are Franklin Elementary School, Lincoln Elementary School, and Wilson Elementary School.
+District 11 is Minnesota's largest school district and includes parts of 12 other municipalities.
+Some students attend public schools in other districts chosen by their families under Minnesota's open enrollment statute.
+Some students come from places such as Brooklyn Park under the NWISD Magnet Program.

 Anoka has several private schools for all ages, including St. Stephens Catholic School.

 Sports

 Anoka High School competes in the Northwest Suburban Conference in the Minnesota State High School League.
 The school mascot is the Tornadoes.
-They have won a combined 25 State Tournaments in its history.
+They have won 25 state tournaments in their history.

-Anoka is also home to two successful local baseball teams, the Anoka Bucs and the Minnoka Grays.
-Jim Lundeen started the Ham Lake Bucs in May 1980.
-The team was officially approved by the Eastern Minney League and moved to Anoka in the fall of 1982.
-The first official game for the Anoka Bucs was played in May 1983.
-The Bucs have been to five straight MBA State Tournaments.
-(2019-2023) The Minnoka Grays play baseball in the Federal League which is baseball for men 35 and older.
-The Grays won Class AAA in 2023 and 2024, they won the last 35+ Minnesota State Tournament in 2023 and won the 2023 MSBL World Series in Arizona - recognizing them as the 35+ National Champions.
-In 2024 the Grays reached the Championship Game again at the 2024 MSBL World Series losing to Houston in the last inning.
-Both the Bucs and Grays play their home games at Castle Field during the summer months.
+Anoka is also home to two baseball teams, the Anoka Bucs and the Minnoka Grays.
+Jim Lundeen started the Ham Lake Bucs in 1980.
+The team was officially approved by the Eastern Minney League and moved to Anoka in 1982.
+The Bucs' first official game was played in May 1983.
+The Bucs have been to five straight MBA state tournaments (2019-2023).
+The Minnoka Grays play in the Federal League, which is for men 35 and older.
+The Grays won Class AAA in 2023, 2024, and 2025, and won the last 35+ Minnesota state tournament in 2023 and the 2023 MSBL World Series in Arizona, recognizing them as the 35+ national champions.
+In 2024 the Grays reached the championship game again and lost to Houston.
+The Bucs and Grays play home games at Castle Field during the summer.